 Class president Taylor Leidheiser encouraged his classmates to, “Find something you're passionate about and pursue it with all your heart,” while National Honor Society president Jason Graybill reminisced about his years in school at Emmaus.

 Student speakers Paras Kahn and Britt Gilbert also offered their thoughts, with Kahn interposing his with the philosophy of Kahlil Gibran and Gilbert urging fellow Class of 2012 members to seek their dreams and happiness, rather than just money in their future careers.

 Additionally, student speaker Alicia Anders represented Lehigh County Technical Institute.

 In a break from the usual, graduates were called to the stage alternating last names starting with “A” and “Z”, with the last students to receive their diplomas having surnames in the middle of the alphabet.

 After receiving their diplomas, the Class of 2012 was declared officially graduated by East Penn School Board President Charles Ballard.

-Additionally -- and in contrast to last year's graduation -- EHS Principal David Piperato noted the politeness and good behavior of graduating seniors and the audience at the end of the ceremony.
+Additionally -- and -- EHS Principal David Piperato noted the politeness and good behavior of graduating seniors and the audience at the end of the ceremony.